inventeeo/textmoment-support/README.md

 Yes!
 All basic scanning and text recognition features work without internet connection.
 AI-enhanced features require internet connectivity.

 ### What are AI scan credits?
-AI scan credits allow you to use advanced AI features like enhanced OCR, math solving, and translation.
+AI scan credits allow you to use advanced AI features like enhanced OCR, Handwritten Recognition, Receipt formatting, math solving, and translation.
 Free users receive 5 credits per month, while subscribers receive 100 credits per month.

 ### How do I subscribe to the Basic plan?
 1. Open the app